ouspg/CompSec/Lab2_Network/README.md

 ```shell
 ~$ docker run --rm -p 3000:3000 bkimminich/juice-shop:v8.7.2
 ```
-Site is hosted at ```localhost:3000```.
+The site is hosted at ```localhost:3000```.
 Access it with your browser.
 If you can't see the web page, terminate the container with ```Ctrl+C``` and try to restart docker with the command
 ```shell
 ~$ sudo systemctl restart docker
 ```
 and run Juice Shop again.
-Observe and modify the traffic with your browsers developer tools while browsing the site and do the following tasks.
+Observe and modify the traffic with your browser's developer tools while browsing the site and do the following tasks.

 __Note:__ In Firefox's dev tools, in the "Headers" section of packet information, there is a handy "Edit and Resend" button that can be used to modify packets.